 How do you stop a QB sneak?

-Teams stop a QB sneak by, overpowering the offensive line and getting to the QB before getting the yardage needed.
-Teams will usually put almost everyone on the defensive line, and still, offenses have a good chance of getting to their target.
-Stopping a QB sneak is much more complicated than it sounds.
+Teams stop a quarterback sneak by, overpowering the offensive line and getting to the quarterback before getting the needed yardage.
+Teams usually put almost everyone on the defensive line, and still, offenses have a good chance of getting to their target.
+Stopping a quarterback sneak is much more complicated than it sounds.

 Who is the best at quarterback sneaks?